 What is in the report?

-Form 8 part C is completed with information about the tests used and the scores obtained.
+As well as the background information outlined above, information about the tests used and the scores obtained will be recorded on Form 8.
 The information is used by the student’s school or college when making a request to JCQ for special arrangements.
-The client does not receive a written report.
+The student does not receive a written report.

 Who can be assessed?

-This assessment is for students with dyslexia or other learning difficulties, who may be eligible for special arrangements in formal examinations such as Functional Skills, GCSEs or A Levels.
+This assessment is for students with learning difficulties, such as dyslexia, who may be eligible for special arrangements in formal examinations such as Functional Skills, GCSEs or A Levels.
 Ideally, assessment should be completed near the beginning of a course of study.
 For GCSEs this can be in Year 9.
 Applications need to be submitted to JCQ in advance of the exam period.
 For summer exams the closing date for applications is usually in February.

 An assessment is not usually required for Key Stage 2 SATs in year 6.
 For students sitting common entrance exams, please ask the relevant authority administering the tests to discover if an assessment is required and what adjustments are available.